 Please note: These protocols are subject to change.
 Refer to the latest CDC guidance regarding Non-U.S. citizens and Non-U.S. immigrants traveling to the United States

-For students arriving in the U.S. who are up to date with a *WHO authorized vaccine:
+For students arriving in the U.S.

-It is strongly recommended that you get tested with a viral test 3-5 days after arrival, unless you have documentation of having recovered from COVID-19 in the past 90 days.
+It is strongly recommended that you get tested with a viral test 3-5 days after arrival unless you have documentation of having recovered from COVID-19 in the past 90 days.

 Scroll down to see the answers to Frequently Asked Questions about COVID Boosters.

-WHO Authorized COVID Vaccines
+WHO Approved COVID Vaccines

 *The following vaccines have FDA EUA authorization and/or are WHO-authorized.